shifin365/stimesERP-Trading-Docs/Doc/en/Purchase/direct_purchase.md

 <img src="../images/direct purchase.png" alt="direct purchase" style="border-radius: 10px; width: 70%; height: 70%; border: 0.5px solid #333;">

+## Export to Excel

+You can export Purchase Orders from the dashboard into an Excel file for easy tracking and reporting.

 ## Filtering Direct Purchases

 The Direct Purchase Dashboard includes advanced filtering options for easier management of records.
 These filters are: